waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ## Prerequisites

-We'll assume the reader has some development experience in Python and tools like git for version control.
+We'll assume that your local development environment is a laptop or device with a camera or webcam attached.
+The reader should have some basic development experience in [Python](https://www.python.org) and with [git](https://git-scm.com) for version control.

-If this describes you well, please proceed to the next section.
-Otherwise, feel free to follow along but we will primarily focus on explaining edge app specific details.

 ## Development workflow